RancyZ/LIFT_neurips/README.md

-# LIFT
+# LIFT: Agentic LLMs for Lifecycle-Based Workflow Testing in Healthcare Risk Prediction

 Code for **LIFT: Agentic LLMs for Lifecycle-Based Workflow Testing in Healthcare Risk Prediction**.

 LIFT profiles a healthcare dataset, selects candidate models and evaluation stages based on its characteristics, assesses them across selected lifecycle stages, and produces a structured report with actionable recommendations.

 ## Requirements